 If you can only choose one road trip through Vermont during your vacation, drive Route 100 from Wilmington north to Granville.
 Yankee Magazine called this route the best foliage drive in New England, and we couldn’t agree more.

 Start in Wilmington (mentioned in the Molly Stark Byway) and head north on a leisurely journey through the mountains.
-Two days should be sufficient, but three if you want to explore more of the trails and natural areas.
+Two days should be sufficient, but take three if you want to explore more of the trails and natural areas.
 The northern end of the Scenic Route 100 Byway connects with the Mad River Byway in Warren.

 Here are the stops you won’t want to miss on this spectacular Vermont road trip: